 OFFERS AND ANSWERS

-During the first months of the global pandemic in 2020, EB initiated artistic labs for collaboration between professional artists and teenagers in Germany and Canada.
-These creative explorations were made in association with first Is my microphone on? and later under the performance umbrella Generous Friend.
-Artist-collaborators include Erum Khan, Veda Hille and Sherri Hay.
+During the first months of the global pandemic in 2020, EB initiated and co-led artistic labs for collaboration between professional artists and teenagers in Germany and Canada.
+These creative explorations were made first in association with Is my microphone on? and later under the performance umbrella Generous Friend.
+Artist-collaborators included Erum Khan, Veda Hille and Sherri Hay.
 Later these labs contributed to Offers & Answers, A Field Guide to Creative Collaboration in Digital Spaces, supported by the Canada Council for the Arts.

 HERE IS HOW YOU LISTEN